brycedrennan/imaginAIry/README.md

 ## ChangeLog

+**13.2.0**
 - fix: allow tile_mode to be set to True or False for backward compatibility
+- fix: various pydantic issues have been resolved
+- feature: switch to pydantic 2.3 (faster but was a pain to migrate)

 **13.1.0**
 - feature: *api server now has feature parity with the python API*.
 View the docs at http://127.0.0.1:8000/docs after running `aimg server`